LucasLdeMorais/Privacy-Extension-For-Telegram-Web/README.md

 - Click on "Load Unpacked"
 - Select the "/chrome" folder from your unzipped download (this folder has to be persistent so you might want to keep it somewhere where you won't delete it)
 - Check back here for new releases

-## Issues and feature requests
-If you have a feature request or if you have encountered a problem, please create a new issue under this link: https://github.com/LukasLen/Privacy-Extension-For-WhatsApp-Web/issues

-Alternatively you can get help at: contact@lukaslen.com

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details